sanidhyadwivedi2004/Swasthya-Sarthi-/README.md

 pip install -r requirements.txt

-(If requirements.txt is not provided, you will need to create one.
-Based on app.py and rag_setup.py, the key libraries are flask, flask-cors, pandas, langchain, langchain-core, langchain-community, ollama.)

-If requirements.txt is missing, create it manually:
-Create a file named requirements.txt in the root directory of your project with the following content:

-flask
-flask-cors
-pandas
-langchain
-langchain-core
-langchain-community
-ollama
-sentence-transformers
-chromadb

-Then run pip install -r requirements.txt.

 Download the LLM Model (phi3) using Ollama:
 Open a new terminal or command prompt (separate from where you'll run the Flask app) and ensure Ollama is running in the background.
 Then, pull the phi3 model: